mbeps/next_discussion_platform/README.md

 # **Stack**
 These are the main technologies that were used in this project:

+## **Front-End**
 - [**TypeScript**](https://www.typescriptlang.org/): TypeScript is a superset of JavaScript that adds optional static typing and other features to make the development of large-scale JavaScript applications easier and more efficient.
 TypeScript enables developers to catch errors earlier in the development process, write more maintainable code, and benefit from advanced editor support.
 - [**Next.js**](https://nextjs.org/): Next.js is a popular React framework for building server-side rendered (SSR) and statically generated web applications.
 It provides a set of tools and conventions that make it easy to build modern, performant web applications that can be easily deployed to a variety of hosting environments.
-- [**Firebase**](https://firebase.google.com/): Firebase is a mobile and web application development platform that provides a range of tools and services to help developers build high-quality apps quickly and easily.
-Firebase offers features such as real-time database, cloud storage, authentication, hosting, and more, all of which can be easily integrated into your Next.js app.
 - [**Recoil State Manager**](https://recoiljs.org/): Recoil is a state management library for React applications that provides a simple, flexible, and efficient way to manage shared state in your app.
 Recoil is designed to work seamlessly with React and is particularly well-suited for complex or large-scale applications.
 - [**Chakra UI**](https://chakra-ui.com/): Chakra UI is a popular React component library that provides a set of customizable, accessible, and responsive UI components for building web applications.
 Chakra UI is built with accessibility in mind and provides a range of pre-built components that can be easily customized to fit your app's design and branding.

+## **Back-End**
+- [**Firebase**](https://firebase.google.com/): Firebase is a mobile and web application development platform that provides a range of tools and services to help developers build high-quality apps quickly and easily.
+Firebase offers features such as real-time database, cloud storage, authentication, hosting, and more, all of which can be easily integrated into your Next.js app.

 # **Running Application Locally**
 These are simple steps to run the application locally.
-For more detail instructions, refer to the Wiki.
+For more detail instructions, refer to the [Wiki](https://github.com/mbeps/next_discussion_platform/wiki).

 ## 1. **Clone the Project Locally**
 ```sh
 git clone https://github.com/mbeps/next_discussion_platform.git